 If you want to market yourself effectively, you need to know what kind of marketing you’re prepared to do — we’re not all social butterflies, just like we’re not all social media gurus.
 It’s a balancing act and involves a lot of trial and error.

 Freelancer are networkers.
 To grow your business, you need to connect with people who can refer business to you.
 When you’re not doing everything else that goes into running your freelance operation, you need to be building a community of people you can learn from and who can help you find more work.

 I try to work in at least one networking opportunity a week.
 It doesn’t always have to be planned — you can take advantage of a spontaneous encounters by having business cards on hand.
 That way, if you’re introduced to someone at the coffee house you might like to connect with, you have a quick, simple way to pass them your information and encourage them to reach out to you later.

 Freelancers are continual learners.
 This one is huge.
 You aren’t going to go into freelancing knowing everything there is to know about building your empire.
 Or even everything there is to know about your industry.
 So, you need to be prepared to seek that information out.

 I had a marketing professor who preached continuing education no matter what your career path.
 He made a point of requiring a budget specifically for this before he would even consider taking a job, just so he could keep his game sharp.

 That may mean finding a solid mentor who can help guide you when you need it.
 It for sure means reading about your craft.
-Subscribe to an entrepreneur-focused magazine or newsletter and find a couple of well-rounded blogs to follow.
+Subscribe to an freelance-focused magazine or newsletter and find a couple of well-rounded blogs to follow.
 And don’t forget to keep an eye out for relevant conferences you can attend.